 Yazd Yazd Province, Iran Travel Guide

 Bus routes in Yazd are typically marked in Persian.
-As a guest, understanding the routes might call for assistance.
+As a visitor, understanding the routes might call for assistance.
 Ask locals, hotel staff, or guesthouse owners for direction on which bus to take to your desired destination.
-Show them your destination on a plan of the area or write following the Persian name.
+Show them your destination on a plan of the area or write down the Persian name.
 Important bus stops are adjacent to major squares, attractions, and along main avenues.
 The area around Amir Chakhmaq Complex serves as a central point for many taxi and bus routes.

 Public buses in Iran often have separate sections for men and women.
 Women sit in the back section of the bus, and men in the front.
 Respect this custom.